farhanmustar/debian-config/README.md

 sudo apt install -y ./<path_to_deb_file>
 ```

+# Chrome Unstable
+Chrome seems to crash alot.
+Now trying the flatpack version.
+# TODO: confirm already the flatpack version is more stable
+# TODO: add flatpack install commmand for installing flatpack pkg.

 # Zenmap for ip scanner
 Currenlty dont have easy way to install from terminal.
 Use popshop to install. search zenmap.